projectacrn/acrn-hypervisor/doc/getting-started/overview_dev.rst

 Configuration and Development Overview
 ######################################

-This overview is for developers who are new or relatively new to ACRN and are responsible for configuring and building ACRN hypervisors.
+This overview is for developers who are new to ACRN and are responsible for configuring and building the hypervisor and the VMs for applications.
 It will introduce you to the general development process, including ACRN components and tools.

 The overview covers the process at an abstract and universal level.

 * Abstract: the overall structure rather than detailed instructions
 * Universal: applicable to most use cases

-The overview is intended to complement the :ref:`gsg`.
+This overview complements the :ref:`gsg`.
 The guide provides step-by-step instructions to enable an ACRN example for first-time use, while the overview provides background information and serves as a gateway to additional features and resources that can help you develop your solution.

-The overview doesn't cover ACRN benefits, use cases, or architecture.
-See :ref:`introduction` to learn more.
+See :ref:`introduction` for information about ACRN benefits, use cases, and architecture.

 .. _overview_dev_dev_env: